slaclab/paws/README.rst

 Disclaimer: `paws` is neither the first nor the most sophisticated way to build and manage data processing workflows.
-It was built to provide a certain degree of modularity that was required at the time of development but was not so easy to find in the community.

-The core modules of `paws`
-are pure Python and depend only on PyYAML.
+Its development was driven by a need for modularity and extensibility, for rapid development and deployment of stand-alone applications for a wide variety of experimental control and data processing tasks.

 A separate package, `qtpaws`, provides a `Qt`-based GUI for `paws`.
-`qtpaws` tries to provide the same functionalities as the pure Python API, along with interactive viewing of the workflow results in real time.
+`qtpaws` provides interfaces to the pure Python API, along with interactive viewing of results in real time.

 Documentation